School Science Experiments

 Fire extinguisher cart, water stream impulse 17.7.5

-It occurs in leaves and juice of grapefruit, Citrus paradisi, in Salsola subaphylla
+It occurs in leaves and juice of grapefruit, Citrus paradisi, and in Salsola subaphylla

 Flammable